pycom/pycom-documentation/chapter/firmwareapi/pycom/machine/README.md

 Returns a byte string with a unique identifier of a board/SoC.
 It will vary from a board/SoC instance to another, if underlying hardware allows.
 Length varies by hardware (so use substring of a full value if you expect a short ID).
 In some MicroPython ports, ID corresponds to the network MAC address.

 {% hint style='info' %}
-Use ``binascii.hexlify()`` to convert the byte string to hexadecimal form for ease of manipulation and use elsewhere.
+Use ``ubinascii.hexlify()`` to convert the byte string to hexadecimal form for ease of manipulation and use elsewhere.
 {% endhint %}

 #####<function>machine.info()</function>